nighthawkcoders/teacher_portfolio/_posts/2023-11-14-CSP-binary_logic.md

 ## Binary, Data, Data Structures, Data Abstraction (ASCII, Unicode, Color Codes)

-Algorithms, Data, Data Structures, and Visualization go together.
-To start this project, it is ***required*** to have a data topic as you venture into Algorithms and Data mini project.
-This blog is a collection of binary, data and data structures used as a sample and starter for your mini project.
+Algorithms, Data, Data Structures, and Visualization can go together.
+To start this warmup project, use Classroom and CPT ***requirements*** to venture into Algorithms.
+This blog is a collection of binary, data and data structures and should be a great CPT practice project.

 - ***Explore a topic in Computer Science manner*** (research, jupyter notebooks, frontend / backend coding)
 - Build a lesson that is more interesting, by explaining an algorithm and logic using data and visualization.